 Three centres in the Northwest Highlands, from Lochalsh to Torridon and finally the west of Sutherland.

-Prices based on 2 adults sharing a room, for 7 nights, with 5 on a bed & breakfast basis, and 2 with dinner included (at Drumbeg).
+Prices based on 2 adults sharing a room, for 7 nights on a bed & breakfast basis.

 Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.